 The simplest way to find out is to do an energy efficiency exercise at our offices.
 Is it as simple as switching off all lights and fans when not in use?
-No, energy consumption and wastage happen both when electrical equipments are in use as well as they are in standby mode.
-In fact energy efficiency is much more than just electrical power.
+No, energy consumption and wastage happen both when electrical equipment are in use as well as they are in a standby mode.
+In fact, energy efficiency is much more than just electrical power.
 It is to do with fuel, water, air and food as well.

 - Air – circulation of fresh air and the power usage to supply fresh air

-- Water – amount of water consumed for daily activities and the energy used to pump water
+- Water – the amount of water consumed for daily activities and the energy used to pump water

 - Energy – energy used for power, lighting, cooking, heating and other purposes

 - Light – usage of artificial lighting and the energy efficiency of lighting